 Review Material in Instructional Design

-It is important to review any existing materials to determine if they can be adopted or redesigned into the program.
+Development Phase The third step in the Development phase is to review any existing material to see if it can be adopted or redesigned into the learning process.
 This not only includes material developed in-house, but also material developed by third parties.

 Reusable Information Object (RIO)

-An Reusable Information Object or RIO is granular chunk of information that is capable of being used again and is ideally created to be delivery media independent.
-The ideal is to design and development an RIO once so that it can be delivered in multiple delivery mediums.
+stack of paperA Reusable Information Object or RIO is granular chunk of information that is capable of being used again and is ideally created to be delivery media independent (Barritt, Lewis, Wieseler, 1999).
+The idea is to design and develop a RIO only once so that it can then be used in a number of learning applications.
 Each RIO is a collection of content items, practice items, or assessment items that are combined based on a single learning objective.

 Reusable Learning Object (RLO)